zhouweilian1904/Mamba-in-Mamba/README.md

 # MiM

-The repository for the paper "Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification"
+The repository for the paper "Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification" (preprint version: https://arxiv.org/abs/2405.12003)

 ------